Proposing New Courses

 Example 2.
 Credit is not given for both ACES 509 and ACES 409.

-system.
+system unless approved by the Office of the Registrar.
 Graduate-level courses other than seminars and individual study usually require prerequisite

 knowledge or experience.
 The following suggestions are provided to promote clarity in prerequisite